 Once you’ve taken in all the beauty of Fern Lake, it’s time to head back to the Bear Lake trailhead.
 Hike back along the same route from where you came, though on your way back, make a quick stop at Lake Helene.

-Unfortunately, there isn’t a sign indicating the path to Lake Helene, but when you find yourself in an intersection, you’ll know you’re there – just look for an unmarked trail which will take you to Lake Helene.
+Unfortunately, there isn’t a sign indicating the path to Lake Helene, but when you find yourself in an intersection, you’ll know you’re there – just look for an unmarked trail that will take you to Lake Helene.

 The hike to Odessa and Fern Lake was hands down my favorite at Rocky Mountain National Park.
 Even though it was strenuous, it offered stunning mountain and lake views and the peace that comes with being in an untouched place.

 Rocky Mountain Itinerary – day three

 Chasm Lake Trail

 Since you’ve been working your way up (literally), now it’s time to finish your 3-day itinerary in one of the most difficult, but also beautiful hikes in Rocky Mountain National Park – Chasm Lake.

 Chasm Lake is a strenuous 9-mile hike (round trip) that has more than 2,500 feet of elevation gain.
 It offers astonishing views along the way and at the end, you’ll be graced with the presence of the gorgeous Chasm Lake right at the base of Longs Peak – the tallest mountain at Rocky Mountain National Park.